Konfekt/vim-select-replace/README.md

-A Vim plug-in to replace or delete a word or selection in multiple places.
+A Vim plug-in to selectively replace or delete the current word or visually selected text in multiple places.

 # Usage